 Hire a Registered Agent

-After you've chosen a name, you'll need to hire a registered agent.
+After you've chosen a name, you'll need to hire an agent.

 The business should choose an individual or company that resides in Missouri and will be available to accept any legal documents during business hours.

 An agent is an individual or business entity in charge of receiving important legal documents on behalf of the LLC.